sofiabmorgado/Taylor_Swift_Lyrics_Generator/README.md

 -data - the dataset from Kaggle.

--model - where the trained model is stores.
+-model - where the trained model is stored (not included)

 -generated_lyrics - where the generated lyrics are saved.